 Bits Name Description [31:29] Reserved RAZ on reads, SBZP on writes.
 [28:24] Breakpoint address mask Breakpoint address mask.
 RAZ/WI b00000 = no mask [23] Reserved RAZ on reads, SBZP on writes.
-[22:20] М Meaning of DBGBVR: b000 = instruction virtual address match b001 = linked instruction virtual address match b010 = unlinked context ID b011 = linked context ID b100 = instruction virtual address mismatch b101 = linked instruction virtual address mismatch b11x = reserved.
-Mote [19:16] Linked BRP Linked BRP number.
+[22:20] M Meaning of DBGBVR: b000 = instruction virtual address match b001 = linked instruction virtual address match b010 = unlinked context ID b011 = linked context ID b100 = instruction virtual address mismatch b101 = linked instruction virtual address mismatch b11x = reserved.
+Note DBGBCR0[21] and DBGBCR1[21] are RAZ on reads because these registers do not have context ID comparison capability.
+[19:16] Linked BRP Linked BRP number.
 The binary number encoded here indicates another BRP to link this one with.
-Note [15:14] Secure state access control Secure state access control.
+Note If a BRP is linked with itself, it is Unpredictable whether a breakpoint debug event is generated If this BRP is linked to another BRP that is not configured for linked context ID matching, it is Unpredictable whether a breakpoint debug event is generated.
+[15:14] Secure state access control Secure state access control.
 This field enables the breakpoint to be conditional on the security state of the processor. b00 = breakpoint matches in both Secure and Non-secure state b01 = breakpoint only matches in Non-secure state b10 = breakpoint only matches in Secure state b11 = reserved.
 [13:9] Reserved RAZ on reads, SBZP on writes.

 Bits Name Description

 [8:5] Byte address select Byte address select.
 For breakpoints programmed to match an instruction address, you must write a word-aligned address to the DBGBVR.
 You can then use this field to program the breakpoint so it hits only if you access certain byte addresses.

 If you program the BRP for instruction address match:

 b0000 = the breakpoint never hits

-b0011 = the breakpoint hits if any of the two bytes starting at address DBGBVR & 0xFFFFFFC +0 is accessed
+b0011 = the breakpoint hits if any of the two bytes starting at address DBGBVR & 0xFFFFFFFC +0 is accessed

-b1100 = the breakpoint hits if any of the two bytes starting at address DBGBVR & 0xFFFFFFC +2 is accessed
+b1100 = the breakpoint hits if any of the two bytes starting at address DBGBVR & 0xFFFFFFFC +2 is accessed

-b1111 = the breakpoint hits if any of the four bytes starting at address DBGBVR & 0xFFFFFFC +0 is accessed.
+b1111 = the breakpoint hits if any of the four bytes starting at address DBGBVR & 0xFFFFFFFC +0 is accessed.

 If you program the BRP for instruction address mismatch, the breakpoint hits where the corresponding instruction address breakpoint does not hit, that is, the range of addresses covered by an instruction address mismatch breakpoint is the negative image of the corresponding instruction address breakpoint.

 If you program the BRP for context ID comparison, this field must be set to b1111.
 Otherwise, breakpoint and watchpoint debug events might not be generated as expected.

 [4:3] Reserved RAZ on reads, SBZP on writes.

 [2:1] S Supervisor access control.
 The breakpoint can be conditioned on the mode of the processor.

 b00 = User, System, or Supervisor

 b01 = privileged

 b10 = User

 b11 = any.

 [0] В Breakpoint enable:

 0 = breakpoint disabled, reset value

 1 = breakpoint enabled.

-Table 9-9 Meaning of BVR bits [22:20]
+Table 9-9 Meaning of DBGBVR bits [22:20]